-In the past decade, many prosecutors have adopted evidence-based prosecution-building a case with multiple sources of evidence.
+In the past decade, many prosecutors have adopted "evidence-based prosecution"-building a case with multiple sources of evidence that reduces reliance on the victim's participation in the case.
 An evidence-based approach that builds on as many non-victim sources as possible, however, does not mean that a prosecutor assumes at the charging stage that the victim will be unavailable to testify and thus declines the case as unwinnable.
 Prosecutors should not assume, for the purpose of charging, that the victim will be unavailable.
 Nor should the victim's testimony, when obtainable, be discounted.
 The uncorroborated testimony of an available victim may be sufficient to proceed with the case.

-Pursuing the widest range of charges supported by probable cause, as described in these policies and protocols, can provide avenues for sanctioning and supervising domestic violence offenders that are less reliant on direct victim testimony: for example, charges stemming from a defendant's actions after officers arrive at the scene, 11 either directed at officers or exhibited in front of officers, or engaging in witness tampering through calls from the jail.
-Such behavior demonstrates the defendant's willingness to continue abusive behavior even when independent authority figures are present or the defendant is confined.
+Pursuing the widest range of charges supported by probable cause, as described in these policies and protocols, can provide avenues for sanctioning and supervising domestic violence offenders that are less reliant on direct victim testimony: for example, charges stemming from a defendant's actions after officers arrive at the scene,11 either directed at officers or exhibited in front of officers, engaging in witness tampering through calls from the jail or being in possession of firearms in violation of the law.
+Such behavior demonstrates the defendant's willingness to continue dangerous or abusive behavior even when independent authority figures are present or the defendant is confined.
 Charging such crimes offers the potential to utilize law enforcement witnesses, which may lessen the need for the victim to testify.
 Thorough attention to the range of possible charges can also help illuminate crimes of strangulation and stalking.
-Because stalking is a patterned crime and strangulation does not always manifest visible injuries, they can be easy to overlook.
-12 Both are markers of serious danger to the victim13 (see Appendix 1A: Practitioners' Guide to Risk and Danger in Domestic Violence Cases and Appendix 1B: Training Memo-Risk and Dangerousness).
+Because stalking is a patterned crime and strangulation does not always manifest visible injuries, they can be easy to overlook.12 Both are markers of serious danger to the victim13 (see Appendix 1A: Practitioners' Guide to Risk and Danger in Domestic Violence Cases and Appendix 1B: Training Memo-Risk and Dangerousness).

-This approach-charging all crimes supported by the evidence-requires strong linkages between prosecutors and law enforcement in order to produce thorough investigations, reports and evidence-collection that clearly substantiate each charge.
+Effective prosecution requires strong linkages between prosecutors and law enforcement in order to produce thorough investigations, reports and evidencecollection that clearly substantiate each charge.
 Multiple charges must not be pursued as a form of harassment against a particular defendant, however, but as a legitimate means of strengthening public safety and accountability for the harm done.
 There are times when charging misdemeanor crimes along with one or more felony crimes can weaken a prosecutor's case by giving the defense attorney and jury the opportunity for a compromise verdict.
 Prosecutors must consider the possibility of lesser charges having this effect in some cases.